 criteria_range1 – the first range to compare against your criteria (Required)

 criteria1 – The criteria to use on range1.
-It can be a number, expression, cell reference, or text that define which cells will be counted (Required)
+It can be a number, expression, cell reference, or text that defines which cells are counted (Required)

 criteria_range2 – the second range to compare against your criteria (Optional)

 criteria2 – The criteria to use on range2.
-It can be a number, expression, cell reference, or text that define which cells will be counted (Optional)
+It can be a number, expression, cell reference, or text that defines which cells are counted (Optional)

-In our example cell F3 contains the following formula to count if date is between two dates:
+In our example, cell F3 contains the following formula to count if the date is between two dates:

 How to use this COUNTIFS formula with multiple criteria

-Since we need to check for two conditions, the use of COUNTIFS function is appropriate, because this Excel function can easily count the number of entries between two cell values.
+Since we need to check for two conditions, the COUNTIFS function is appropriate because this Excel function can easily count the number of entries between two cell values.
 To add the date, you can either select it from a cell or create it using the DATE function as I did below.

 The first condition in cell F3